ResonantConcepts/podlink-alfred/readme.md

 - rss

 ## Known Issues
-PodLink sources shows from the Apple Podcasts directory.
-If a show is not listed there, it will not appear in search results.
+PodLink sources results from the Apple Podcasts directory.
+If a podcast is not listed there, it will not appear in search results.

-Not all shows are available on all platforms.
-In the event that a show is not found on an platform, the link will redirect back to the PodLink page for that show.
-For example, `pod spotify exponent` isn't on Spotify, so the link will direct to PodLink instead.
+Not all podcasts are necessarily available on all platforms.
+For example, `pod spotify exponent` isn't on Spotify, but Exponent will still appear in the search results.
+If PodLink cannot find a match on an platform, the link will redirect back to the PodLink page for that podcast.

 ## Credits
 - Hat tip to [Chris Messina](https://twitter.com/chrismessina) for the nudge to create this!